mint-choc-chip-skyblade/sshd-rando/docs/differences_between_hdr_and_sdr.md

 * You logically need some way to defeat or stun the Deku Baba Inside the Great Tree which guards the chest
 * You logically need the Digging Mitts to collect the crystal ball near the Earth Temple entrance
+* Thrill Digger is no longer a logical option for rupee farming
+* Stamina Potions are no longer a logical option for traversing sink sand (there is a trick setting to enable this)

 ## Not yet implemented / SDR-only
-* Shop randomization
-* Flooded Faron Woods randomization
-* Chest Dowsing Matches Contents (CDMC) (HDR has CTMC instead)
+* Chest Dowsing Matches Contents (CDMC) (HDR has CTMC instead for now)
-* Custom Models and Music (you can use the files from SDR to achieve this)
+* Full custom model and music support (experimental support for other mods has been added)
 * Random Music (you can use the files from SDR to achieve this)
-* Tadtones as items
 * Starting with a Treasures or Bugs
 * Save File text isn't updated for the randomizer
+* Random Riddles (randomizes the solutions to various puzzles throughout the game)
+* Sword Dungeon Reward setting
+* Show current small key count when collecting a small key
+* Multiple Demises during the final fight

+## Removed Settings / Features
+* Fill Dowsing on White Sword (this is always true in HDR)
+* BiT Patches (there is a setting to allow BiT to be possible)
+* Rupoor Mode (traps supersede this setting)
+* Separate Cube SotS Hints (SotS hints do not exist in HDR)
+* Precise Item Hints (generally too powerful and unused)